cuongtran-syr/cuongtran-syr.github.io/_pages/publications.md

 ---
 (*) denotes equal contribution

 1. Cuong Tran, Ferdinando Fioretto, Jung-Eun Kim, Rakshit Naidu.
 Pruning has a disparate impact on model accuracy.
-Submitted to NeurIPS 2022.
+In NeurIPS 2022.

 2. Ferdinando Fioretto, Cuong Tran <sup>*</sup>, Keyu Zhu, and Pascal Van Hentenryck.
 Differential privacy and fairness in decisions and learning tasks: A survey.
 In IJCAI Survey Track, 2022